Estimated Completion, April 2018

 This commitment was also reiterated in the UK’s Open Government Partnership 2016 – 2018 National Action Plan, and legislation is scheduled to be passed on the register by April 2018.

 The UK opened a call for evidence on a beneficial ownership register to increase the transparency of overseas investment in property and public contracts in April 2017.
-As Robert Barrington, TI-UK Executive Director, said:
+As of early 2018, the results of the consultation are yet to be published.

 — Transparency Int’lUK (@TransparencyUK) April 5, 2017